wishiwashere/TP-Prototype-01/README.md

 	* Ability to add favourites
 	* Ability to go to a favourite
 	* Ability to remove a favourite

-* Share locally saved images with other devices applications

-* Dynamic pages

 * Movement
 	* Ability to turn on or off movment